treilly94/dive-website/README.md

 python manage.py runserver
 ```

+It will need a database connection.
+Temporally change the Database configuration in the settings.py to match
+your database.

 ## Starting docker compose
 The docker compose files were made based on [this tutorial](https://docs.docker.com/compose/django/#connect-the-database).
 The containers can be started using the below command: